 24 November 2015

-Evaluating the impact of eliminating humoral imbalances with herbal medication - Interim Report
+Evaluating the impact of eliminating humoral imabalnces with herbal infusions – interim report

-The Tibb Institute has recently concluded a pilot study in its clinics in patients with various chronic disorders who received individual herbal infusion treatment.
+The Tibb Institute is currently conducting a pilot study in its clinics in patients with various chronic disorders who received individual herbal infusion treatment.
 Each herbal infusion was specially formulated to address a specific humoral imbalance.
 The benefits of treatment, and how they related to the patients' temperament and humoral/quantitative imbalance, were assessed.
 Certain biometric markers, such as blood pressure and cholesterol levels, were also determined in a few patients.
 The positive results obtained have encouraged a more extensive and rigorous study.

 19 November 2015